am1983/am1983/README.md

 </div>

 ### About Me
-Myh name is Aaron Marks.
+My name is Aaron Marks.
 I am a full stack developer and educator from Louisville, Kentucky, USA.
 My pronouns are he/him.

 #### I am currently ...
 - 💵 working as a Software Engineer for a consulting firm